Power Log

 Parental Monitoring

-PopularMonitor when your kids use the computer.
-See exact boot and shutdown times to ensure healthy screen time habits.
+PopularKnow exactly when your kids use the computer.
+Review boot times, shutdown times, and total usage duration to ensure healthy screen time habits.

-Track your daily computer usage for productivity analysis or time billing.
+Accurately track daily computer usage for freelance billing, productivity analysis, or compliance reporting.

 See It In Action